aebenw/Skypish-client/README.md

+Eben's Notes:

+Changing the state to have a CurrentUser

+Changing "ConversationsList" to show all User's active conversations represented by the other person's name, rather than a title

+Will make a list of users that current user does not have a conversation with When a user is clicked a new conversation relationship will be established

+Messages will belong to both a user and a conversation Maybe incorperate a name function next to the user
+    i.e *Eben*: Hello
+        *Juan*: Hello Eben

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>